Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

 In the Singular formula, curcumin is part of a network of bioactives with complementary activities.
 Ginger is its historical partner.
-These two rhizomes of the Zingiberaceae family have been combined for millennia in Ayurvedic and Chinese traditions.
-Their activity spectra complement each other: ginger supports digestive function and promotes the absorption of fat-soluble nutrients such as curcumin.
-Omega-3 (EPA+DHA) from algal sources are a natural ally.
-Since curcumin is fat-soluble, the presence of quality lipids in the formula promotes its intestinal absorption.
-These two actives also share complementary pathways supporting joint comfort.
-N-Acetylcysteine (NAC) strengthens antioxidant defences through a different route: it provides the cysteine needed for glutathione synthesis (the main antioxidant produced by cells).
-Curcumin and glutathione work in tandem to support cellular defences against oxidative stress.
-Sulforaphane, derived from broccoli, supports the body's natural cellular detoxification processes through a mechanism complementary to curcumin's.
+These two rhizomes of the Zingiberaceae family have been combined for millennia in Ayurvedic and Chinese traditions, and contemporary research follows them across neighbouring registers.
+Omega-3 EPA and DHA share a common field of study with curcumin, that of joint comfort, through distinct routes.
+N-acetylcysteine strengthens antioxidant defences by another path: it supplies the cysteine needed for glutathione synthesis, the main antioxidant produced by cells themselves.
+Sulforaphane, derived from broccoli, supports the body's natural cellular detoxification processes through a complementary mechanism.
 The combination of these two plant compounds covers a broad spectrum of the body's defence system.

 Safety & Precautions

-The most frequently reported side effects are digestive in nature: mild gastric discomfort, nausea or diarrhoea, most often transient and dose-dependent.
-Taking curcumin with a meal reduces these effects.
+The most frequent adverse effects are digestive: mild gastric discomfort, nausea or diarrhoea, most often transient and dose-related.
+Taking curcumin with a meal reduces them.

 Scientific Studies